rschristopher/ischristtrue.com/src/ancient-views/index.md

 Even the most hard-nosed atheist will often use a Christian ethic to criticize modern Christianity (completely unaware of where their ethic came from).
 Unfortunately, as we follow the nihilistic depredation of truth, we're left with moral relativism and a return of pre-Christian morality.

-To be clear: there was no ancient pre-Jewish sources for universal human rights and dignity.
+To be clear: there is no ancient pre-Jewish sources for universal human rights and dignity.
 There was caste systems, slavery, and oppression from gods and their various priests.
 There was genocide, cannibalism, and ritualized child sacrifice.
 We were ruled by principalities and powers.
 Demonic spirits didn't just tempt us, they had real power over our lives and our bodies, even the lives of our children.

 The ancient pre-Christian world did not recognize any implicit value to human life.
-A person's value was not earned by merit -- value was granted by the gods (the principalities that ruled over us).
+A person's value was was granted by the gods (the principalities that ruled over us).
-In the ancient worldviews men and women have no implicit value, which is exactly what is resurfacing today.
+In the ancient worldviews men and women had no implicit value, which is exactly what is resurfacing today.